warrendodsworth/DesignDemo/README.md

-# JobAdder Coding Task
+# Design Demo

-Coding task to showcase web development skills and coding style.
+Design demo to showcase web development design skills.
 A web page that will read the samplejobs.xml file and display a list of job ads on a page.

 ## Requirements